A list of resources to help minority women business owners reach their goals.

 - National Asian Pacific American Women’s Forum offers support and resources to Asian American women professionals with a focus on economic, reproductive, immigrant, and racial justice.

-- The Minority Business Development Agency offers strategic business consulting to help with strategic planning, business planning, staffing, and organization and structure.
+- The Minority Business Development Agency MBDA offers strategic business consulting to help with strategic planning, business planning, staffing, and organization and structure.
 Find your local MBDA location here.

 - The U.S Black Chambers, Inc. holds the annual Women’s Business Leadership Conference.